belal-shakra/Graduation-Project-and-Internship-System/README.md

 In addition, can set the supervisor for all students for internship displays the internship student that belong to department and them full reports.

+### Future Work

+* Recommended Projects : the department can add recommended projects for students to choose from it if he want.

+* Graduation Project Team : now the graduation project team cannot contains students from different department, so the next step is take ability to do this.

+* Notification System : the current notifying way isn't efficent, the future work is use laravel way to notify the users.

 ## Installation

 To get started, clone this repository.